 Indochina Travel requires travelers are covered by some form of trip cancellation and delay insurance.
 Over the years we have experienced many travelers have to cancel or have their trip delayed for the most unexpected reasons.
 Such insurance will likely include additional medical, lost baggage, and other coverage.
 We are a longtime provider and have a good relationship with CSA Travel Protection, one of the major insurance companies and would be happy to provide a quote.

-Despite the region's history, Indochina and Myanmar are now amongst the safest places in the world to travel where physical crime against travelers is unheard of and even theft is rare.
+Despite the Laos' history, it is now amongst the safest places in the world to travel where physical crime against travelers is unheard of and even theft is rare.
 When traveling with us, please entrust your your possessions and valuables to your vehicle, always carefully watched by your driver.
 When not with us, please leave your valuables and travel documentation in your hotel safe.

 Airlines: if we’ve not arranged your international airlines, forward your complete flight itinerary with airline carrier, flight numbers, arrival and departure.
 Note: regional and domestic airline tickets are issued in country, almost always as e-tickets except for Myanmar.
 For e-tickets, no paper ticket, voucher, or reciept is required, simply check-in under your name with passport.
 Locator numbers listed as backup in itinerary.